nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list undone tasks (UC02)
 2. TaskManager shows the list of all undone tasks
-3. User enters the `delete` command, specifying the `INDEX` of the task in the list to be deleted, following the `delete` command format
+3. User enters the `delete` command, specifying the `INDEX` of the task in the list to be deleted
 4. TaskManager parses the `delete` command and looks for the task in the list
 5. TaskManager deletes the task from the list
 6. TaskManager updates the GUI to display the new list of undone tasks<br>